peterhass/sms-forward-bot/README.md

 **Important notes**:
 - Due to limitations in LB1110's software, every forwarded SMS gets deleted on the modem.
+- Due to limitations in LB1110's software, sms with multiple newlines may appear as multiple messages.
-- Modem password and sms are transmitted over http (not encrypted)
+- Modem password and sms are transmitted over http (not encrypted).
+Don't connect the modem to your network, hook it directly into your machine.

 ## Install